 Hunt Ortmann is one of the foremost authorities on California construction law, contracts, dispute resolution and litigation offering additional legal services in the areas of business and commercial law, employment matters and labor law compliance, real estate, insurance and suretyship.

-John D. Darling, a Shareholder of Hunt Ortmann Palffy Nieves Darling and Mah, Inc., has dedicated the better part of two decades to growing a successful commercial litigation practice.
-He focuses on the resolution of construction and commercial real estate conflicts and on complex business litigation across numerous industry groups and business sectors nationwide.
-Mr. Darling has represented large and small business entities, business owners and operators, construction companies and independent contractors and sub-contractors, financial institutions, real estate investors and their affiliates.
-He serves as lead counsel on every case and manages a talented and well-respected team of up-and-coming attorneys who tirelessly support his efforts.
+John Darling is an effective senior commercial litigator with a nationwide practice focused on the resolution of construction and commercial real estate conflicts and on complex business litigation across numerous industry groups and business sectors.
+Mr. Darling has successfully represented large and small business entities, business owners and operators, construction companies and independent contractors and sub-contractors, financial institutions, real estate investors and their affiliates.
+He serves as lead counsel on every case and efficiently manages a talented and well-respected team of attorneys who tirelessly support his clients’ efforts.

-A seasoned courtroom veteran, Mr. Darling has tried more than one hundred cases throughout California and the United States, developing a keen understanding of what it takes to win at trial, whether in front of a judge or an impaneled jury.
-And while his courtroom accomplishments are well known, Mr. Darling is equally adept at alternative dispute resolution, with a significant portion of his group’s success coming from either mandatory or elective arbitration proceedings.
-Whether in court or out, Mr. Darling has successfully handled everything from incidental matters to ones where the amount in controversy exceeded $70,000,000.
+A seasoned courtroom veteran, Mr. Darling has tried more than 100 cases throughout California and the United States.
+Clients benefit from his keen understanding of what it takes to win at trial, whether in front of a judge or an impaneled jury.
+Mr. Darling is equally adept at alternative dispute resolution, with a significant portion of his client’s success coming from either mandatory or elective arbitration proceedings.
+Whether in court or out, Mr. Darling has adeptly handled everything from incidental matters to ones where the amount in controversy exceeded $70M.

-Mr. Darling began and grew his legal career with Hunt Ortmann, starting with the firm as a law clerk prior to passing the California Bar.
-He holds a Bachelor of Arts from the University of New Mexico and earned his Juris Doctor from the McGeorge School of Law at the University of The Pacific.
-He regularly keynotes seminars and lectures on construction law topics for the Western Council of Construction Consumers, Associated General Contractors of California and the Los Angeles County Bar and he has served as chair of the Los Angeles County Bar Association’s Subsection on Construction Law.
+Mr. Darling regularly keynotes seminars and lectures on construction law topics for the Western Council of Construction Consumers, Associated General Contractors of California and the Los Angeles County Bar.
+He has served as chair of the Los Angeles County Bar Association’s Subsection on Construction Law.